 Advanced statistical techniques can be used to ensure your optimization model can derive clues from nearby nodes in the tree and come to a determination on the market price.
 Importantly, the underlying data science is exposed to the user, empowering them to explore different variations of the segmentation model, add new attributes, or create an entirely new structure as needed.

 Once similar transactions are grouped in the proper segments, price optimization solutions can pinpoint the market price for each segment and begin to use that as the foundation for how to set prices going forward, including factoring in a key, and often overlooked step: measuring price elasticity to understand how a change in price will impact a change in win rate or volume, segment by segment.

 How do you Measure Price Elasticity in B2B?

 The purpose of optimization is to find the set of inputs that lead to the maximum output.
 In other words, find the prices that result in the desired revenue or margin outcomes for each part of your business.
 The goal is not just to have different prices, it’s to hit certain revenue and margin targets, using price.

-In order to predict the revenue and margin outcome, you have to know how different customers will react to price changes across various circumstances, which requires knowledge of price elasticity.
-Price elasticity is the single-most-important factor in setting profitable prices while keeping revenue risk to a minimum.
-If you don’t understand price elasticity for a given price segment, you risk leaving money on the table or losing profitable sales.
+Understanding how different customers will react to price changes – and predicting the revenue and margin outcome - across various circumstances requires price elasticity.
+Price elasticity is the single most-important factor in setting profitable prices while keeping revenue risk to a minimum.
+Without price elasticity for a given customer segment, you risk leaving money on the table or losing profitable sales.

 Most B2B companies do not use price elasticity to set prices because they assume they can’t.
 Instead, these companies rely on backward-looking analytics or statistical distributions of prices.
 It’s been a long-held belief that price elasticity is impossible to calculate in a B2B selling environment.
 That’s simply not true.